wanadev/obsidian-api/doc/integration-side-api.md

 ## Complete Example:

-You can find a more complete example that contain both application-side and integration-side code [here](./example.html).
+You can find a more complete example that contains both application-side and integration-side code [here](./example.html).